 Our objective in having a Farm Differential Rate and Rebate is to encourage the retention of large lot primary production holdings where a commercial farm business is being conducted.
 We have used a combination of differential tariff and rebate in order to maintain the status of farms as the lowest rated tariff group.

 To be eligible for the Farm Differential Rate and Rebate, the property must comply with the Farm Land definition set out below.

 is not less than 2 hectares in area and

 is used predominantly for the business of grazing (including agistment), dairying, pig-farming, poultry farming, fish farming, tree farming, bee-keeping, viticulture, horticulture, fruit growing or the growing of crops of any kind or for any combination of those activities or

 satisfies the criteria for municipal purpose benefit for large holdings to the extent that it is, for example, land that is predominantly used and maintained for heritage, cultural or environmental purposes, or land that is held as natural bushland under a trust for nature covenant, or land that is held under some other type of similar formal undertaking.

 A business is defined by the Valuation of Land Act as:

-For the farm rating differential, the context of a primary production business is regarded as:
+For the farm rating differential, the context of a primary production business is regarded as the farming: